 In short, the idealistic belief that you can, at any time, completely change your personal and/or professional life, is a hoax.
 That advice doesn’t take into account the bills you have to pay, the family you have to support, or the fact that where you are right now might actually not be that bad.

 Life is short, and I’ll be the first to say that if you aren’t happy where you are in life, then you should stop complaining and do something about it.
-Every single one of you reading this has the capacity to be doing what you want to be doing, what you love doing, what you’re passionate about – but there is nothing, I repeat, nothing wrong with making smart, planned decisions.
+Every single one of you reading this has the capacity to be doing what you want to be doing, what you love doing, what you’re passionate about – but there is nothing wrong with making smart, calculated decisions.